 - Saying I could care less when it should be couldn’t care less.

 2. No photos

-You’ve probably heard the saying “a picture is worth a thousand words.”
-That is also true on your blog posts.
+You’ve probably heard the saying, “a picture is worth a thousand words.”
+That is also true in your blog posts.
 The photo on your post sends a message to your reader so that he or she instantly knows what the article is about.
 It should grab their attention and make them want to read more.

-All too often, bloggers forget to include an image completely or they use the wrong one.
+All too often, bloggers forget to include an image, or they use the wrong one.
 The wrong photo can almost be even worse than having no image at all!
-You would not expect a dress company to use an image of a man’s tie to advertise correct?
-That holds true for you as well.
+You would not expect a dress company to use a picture of a man’s tie for advertising, correct?
+That holds for you as well.

 Not everyone can take photos.
 I get that.
-In fact, if you are not very good at photography, I advise against taking and using anything you shoot.
-Instead, pay someone to take them for you, or use stock photos.
+If you are not very good at photography, I advise against taking and using anything you shoot.
+Instead, pay someone to take them for you or use stock photos.

 There is nothing wrong with using photos that are not your own in your posts.
-However, you cannot just do a search on Google and use whatever you find.
-That could lead to a lawsuit as you may not have the rights to use it.
-Instead, use one of the paying sites, such as 123rf.com or depositphotos.
+However, you cannot just search on Google and use whatever you find.
+That could lead to a lawsuit as you may not have the right to use it.
+Instead, use one of the paying sites, such as Haute Stock, Ivory Mix, or Deposit Photos.
 You can purchase images here to use on your posts.